Count Dracula (1977 film): Production

-Jourdan's casting surprised the critics, but, speaking to the Radio Times in 1977, Saville explained that he saw Dracula as "a romantic, sexually dashing anti-hero in the tradition of those figures usually dreamed up by women...
+Louis Jourdan's casting surprised critics, but, speaking to the Radio Times in 1977, Philip Saville explained that he saw Dracula as "a romantic, sexually dashing anti-hero in the tradition of those figures usually dreamed up by women...
 Rochester, Heathcliff... figures that can overpower a strong heroine, inhuman figures that can't be civilised."

-Louis Jourdan said of playing Dracula in interview, "What is so interesting in playing Dracula is that I try to make monstrosity, or, if you prefer, villainy, attractive, very attractive.
+Jourdan said of playing Dracula in interview, "What is so interesting in playing Dracula is that I try to make monstrosity, or, if you prefer, villainy, attractive, very attractive.
 If we succeed in that, we have won our day.
 If the audience can be troubled enough to say that maybe Dracula is right in what he says, then we have won...
 He is an angel, a fallen angel.
 I think Dracula should be played as an extremely kind person, who truly believes he is doing good.
 He gives eternal life.
 He takes blood and he gives blood.
 Therefore, he gives an exchange which is symbolic of love and the sexual act, such as in the scene we were just doing [in which Dracula gives his blood to Mina Harker]."

 Transmission history

 Count Dracula was originally shown on BBC 2 in the UK in its entirety (155 minutes) on 22 December 1977.
 It was repeated twice in 1979, the first time on BBC 2 in January and again on BBC 1 in December.
-On both of these occasions it was split into three episodes and shown on three consecutive nights.
+On both of these occasions, it was split into three episodes and shown on three consecutive nights.
 It was repeated again on BBC 2 in April 1993 when it was shown in two parts.

-In the United States, Count Dracula was shown as part of PBS's Great Performances anthology series in three parts starting March 1, 1978, and later on Halloween, October 31, 1979.
+In the United States, Count Dracula was shown as part of PBS's Great Performances anthology series in three parts starting on 1 March 1978.